SWIFTSIM/HBT-HERONS/docs/outputs/subhalo_properties.md

     Since the HBT-HERONS definition of spherical overdensity is based on the enclosed mass of **bound particles** only, it does not follow the common convention in the literature, which includes the mass contribution of **all particles**.

-    The values provided for R200 and M200 are therefore lower than the commonly used definition.
+    The values provided for $R_{\rm 200}$ and $M_{\rm 200c}$ are therefore lower than the commonly used definition.
 We only recommend using it as a quick reference, and the user to calculate the spherical overdensity quantities using the accepted definition.

 #### Size metrics